sayar/CodeLabs-WebDev/Module4-FrontEndDev/README.md

 1. Navigate to the [Angular 2 Doc's page](https://angular.io/docs/ts/latest/) by clicking the **DOCS** button located at the top menu.
 In that page you can find several resources.

-1. Navigate to the [Angular Cheat Sheet](https://angular.io/docs/ts/latest/cheatsheet.html) located under the **REFERENCE** section in the left menu.
+1. Navigate to the [Angular Cheat Sheet](https://angular.io/docs/ts/latest/cheatsheet.html) located under the **GUIDE** section in the left menu.
 In this page you can find a summary of the most useful template syntaxes, build-in directives, forms directives, class decorators and more.

 1. If you have experience working with Angular 1, you can find useful the [Angular 1 to 2 Quick ref](https://angular.io/docs/ts/latest/cookbook/a1-a2-quick-reference.html) page, located under the **COOKBOOK** section in the left menu.